Nigerian troops on new offensive against Islamists

 Nigerian troops deployed in large numbers, part of a plan to rout an insurgency by the Boko Haram Islamist group that has seized control of parts of the region.

-"The operations, which will involve massive deployment of men and resources, are aimed at asserting the nation's territorial integrity," a Defence Headquarters statement said.
+"The operations, which will involve massive deployment of men and resources, are aimed at asserting the nation's territorial integrity," Defence Headquarters said in a statement.

-The campaign targets semi-desert areas of three states in which Jonathan declared an emergency on Tuesday - Borno, Adamawa and Yobe, three of the country's poorest and most remote.
+The campaign targets semi-desert areas of the three states in which Jonathan declared an emergency on Tuesday - Borno, Adamawa and Yobe, three of the poorest and most remote in the country.

 It has not affected southern oil fields that provide the bulk of government revenues in Africa's second biggest economy.